UKPEIBO/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task0. writing a script that prints the absolute path name of the current working directory.
 Task1. writing a script that Displays the contents list of the current directory.
+Task2.
+Writing a script that changes the working directory to the home directory.